[Last updated 19th January, 2021]

 Appropriate recipes are those low in total FODMAPs, yet still nutritious and simple to make (and delicious of course).

-To save you time searching around all day, I’ve compiled a list of 44 Mouthwatering Low FODMAP Recipes.
-It has ideas for mains and snacks that are not only family-friendly, but easy to bring to work too.
-You can get it here:
+To save you time searching around all day, I’ve compiled a roundup of low FODMAP recipes for mains and snacks that are not only family-friendly, but easy to bring to work too: